moirai2/moirai2/README.md

 [3] ls -lt akira.txt
 ```

-If you want to retrieve all files in one array and execute in one command line, use parenthesis () around the variable of triple.
+If you want to retrieve all files in one array and execute in one command line, use parenthesis () around the variable of SPO.
 Retrieved data will be assigned as BASH array.
 To access array data, use [BASH array notation](https://opensource.com/article/18/5/you-dont-know-bash-intro-bash-arrays).

 ```
 > perl moirai2.pl -i 'example->file->($input)' exec 'ls -lt ${input[@]}'